tomvandig/eccg/README.md

     style Geometry fill:#08aec4
     style Location fill:#08aec4
+    style A.B fill:#63c408,stroke-dasharray: 5 5,stroke-width:4px

 ```

 We have created two regular entities `A` and `B`.
-From the perspective of `A`, `B` is a **subentity**, but `B` is also a regular valid entity itself.
+From the perspective of `A`, entity `B` is a **subentity**, but `B` is also a regular valid entity itself.

-We have also created an additional entity which we can identify as `A.B`, we call this a **virtual entity**.
+Additionally a new entity is created implicitly which we can identify as `A.B`, we call this a **virtual entity**.
 It is virtual in the sense that it is not explicitly created but arises from the composition.

 However, is `A.B` a valid entity in the same way that `A` and `B` are?
 What happens if we compose a component on `A.B`?